icezyclon/podded/README.md

 * It **saves** the content of the `Containerfile` *inside* of `webserver.dev`  no need to keep the separate file afterwards.
 * Builds the container image using `podman build ...`

+> You can also use `podded edit build` to write/modify your `Containerfile` with your editor!

 By default, the image name is automatically derived from the script filename:

 `webserver.dev.py` → image name: `webserver`